 - 1. State the Poisson problem with homogeneous Dirichlet conditions.
 Write this problem in a variational form using the correct function spaces. - 2.
 What is the idea of the FEM? - 3.
 Coming from the variational form, give the discrete form and construct a finite element scheme of the Poisson problem until the final final linear equation system. - 4.
 Explain the idea of Finite Differences (FD). - 5.
 Discretize the 1D Poisson problem with FD. - 6.
 What is the difference of FD and the FEM? - 7.
 What is the discretization error? - 8.
 What is the maximum principle? - 9.
 What is an M matrix? - 10.
 For what is the M matrix property important? - 11.
 How can we characterize elliptic, parabolic, and hyperbolic problems? - 12.
 What is the difference between a priori and a posteriori error estimates? - 13.
 Formulate Poisson's problem with Dirichlet, Neumann, Robin conditions, respectively. - 14.
 What is useful when employing goal-oriented error estimation?
 What is a goal functional? - 15.
-How is well-posedness of problems defined? - 16.
+What is the adjoint? - 16.
+Why is the adjoint our friend? - 17.
+How is well-posedness of problems defined? - 18.
 What is the Poisson problem?
-How do we obtain existence, uniqueness, and continuous dependence on the right hand side? - 17.
-Give a physical interpretation of the Poisson problem. - 18.
-Define the Laplace operator. - 19.
-Why are all integrals evaluated on a master element in FEM? - 20.
-Write down the loops to assemble a finite element system matrix. - 21.
-Define the $H^1$ space. - 22.
-Why is it sufficient to use the Riesz lemma to prove existence of the Poisson problem rather than using the Lax-Milgram lemma? - 23.
-What are challenges investigating PDEs in higher dimensions $d \geq 2$ ? - 24.
-What is a best approximation? - 25.
-What is Galerkin orthogonality?
-And what is its geometrical interpretation? - 26.
-What are interpolation error estimates? - 27.
-What are the ingredients (type of error estimates) to obtain convergence results in FEM?
+How do we obtain existence, uniqueness, and continuous dependence on the right hand side? - 19.
+Give a physical interpretation of the Poisson problem. - 20.
+Define the Laplace operator. - 21.
+Why are all integrals evaluated on a master element in FEM? - 22.
+Write down the loops to assemble a finite element system matrix. - 23.
+Define the H^1 space. - 24.
+Define the H_0^1 space. - 25.
+Why is it sufficient to use the Riesz lemma to prove existence of the Poisson problem rather than using the Lax-Milgram lemma? - 26.
+What are challenges investigating PDEs in higher dimensions $d \ge 2$? - 27.
+What is a best approximation?